Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Firearms are weapons that use an explosive charge to propel projectiles called "bullets" at incredible speed.
 These new types of weaponry were brought over by the Londoners when they first arrived in Antares, making them more adept at using firearms due to their long experience with them.

 Firearms are very rare, and you will rarely see one outside of Albion-controlled territories.
-Even if you do, they won't sell it to you unless you are a Albion citizen.
+Even if you do, they won't sell it to you unless you are an Albion citizen.

 Main article: [Firearms](weapon-firearm.md)